dooglahs/mosyle/README.md

 * Default Userspace Settings.
 Allows you to set default settings for the user where a profile might work, but you want to allow the user to later change the settings.
 Setting the Desktop Picture is an example.
 * DEP Default Userspace Settings.
 Same as the above but works via the DEP process with limitations.
 See the header in the script for more information.
 Some improvements recommended by `adamcodega` on the MacAdmins Slack.
 * Run Python Scripts.
 Mosyle doens't have the ability to run Python scripts from it's commands, so this bash script will drop the Python onto the computer and run it.
-* ZoomIT Plist Installer.
-Zoom has an IT installer, and provides an example plist of the settings you can enforce.
-This script deploys your customized plist and versions the plist so older versions can be updated over time.
+* Generic Plist Installer.
+This script allows you to deploy your own customized plist, and versions the plist so older versions can be updated over time.

 ## Tips